 NEW Social Media Toolkit (PDF*).
 Tweets and Facebook posts you can use to spread the word about the Campaign and the dangers of heat illness to your social and professional networks.

-US Labor Department kicks off summer campaign to prevent heat-related illnesses and fatalities among outdoor workers.
-OSHA News Release, (2012, May 7).
+U.S. Labor Department kicks off summer campaign to prevent heat-related illnesses and fatalities among outdoor workers.
+OSHA News Release, (May 7, 2012).
+[Spanish]

 Press Teleconference on Launch of 2012 Heat Illness Prevention Campaign featuring Assistant Secretary Dr. David Michaels [Recording]

 NEW Campaign to Prevent Heat Illness Information Sheet (PDF*).
-English/en español.
+English/Spanish.
 Print this double-sided to describe OSHA’s Campaign and resources available in English and Spanish.

 Use these pre-written articles and pictures in your articles, newsletter, blog, or safety materials.
 Take just parts or the whole thing to get out important information about Heat Safety.